Diseases & Conditions

 Your doctor will:

-- Check for nerve injury by assessing whether you can move your ankles and toes and feel sensation on the bottom of your feet.
+- Check for nerve injury by seeing whether you can move your ankles and toes and feel sensation on the bottoms of your feet

-- Carefully examine the rest of your body to determine whether you have any other injuries
+- Carefully examine the rest of your body to see if you have any other injuries

 Imaging Tests

 X-rays.
-X-rays provide images of dense structures, such as bones.
-All pelvic fractures require X-rays — usually from a number of different angles — to help the doctor determine how much the bones are displaced (have moved out of place).
+X-rays provide images of bones.
+All pelvic fractures require X-rays — usually from several different angles — to help the doctor see how much the bones are have moved out of place.

-Magnetic resonance imaging (MRI) scans: In rare cases, your doctor may order an MRI scan to discover a fracture that cannot be seen on X-ray or CT scan.
+Magnetic resonance imaging (MRI) scans: In rare cases, your doctor may order an MRI scan to check for fractures that cannot be seen on an X-ray or CT scan.

 Treatment is based on several factors, including: